Go to Reviews.org AU Edition

-The good news is, the Mysa Smart Thermostat has the best smart home integration out of all the devices reviewed here, which means it should integrate well with just about any other thermostat, whether it’s the Ecobee, Nest, or something else.
+The good news is, the Mysa Smart Thermostat has the best smart home integration out of all the devices reviewed here, which means this Wi-Fi thermostat should integrate well with just about any other thermostat, whether it’s the Ecobee, Nest, or something else.

 As we mentioned above, the Mysa Smart Thermostat’s built-in interface can only control the temperature.
 If you want to do anything more complicated than turn the heat up a few degrees, you’ll need to use the mobile app.

 With the app, you can set a custom schedule, track humidity, or turn on the “eco mode” or vacation mode.
 You can also set up geofencing, which will allow the thermostat to track your comings and goings to offer more efficient climate control.
 (Kind of creepy, but very useful.)